County of Santa Barbara

 August 26, 2025

-the County for electricity provided by the Solar Services Agreement will be less than the
+County for electricity provided by the Solar Services Agreement will be less than the anticipated

-anticipated marginal cost to the County of electrical or other energy that would have been
+marginal cost to the County of electrical or other energy that would have been consumed in the

-Northern Jail Renewable Energy, LLC (a wholly owned subsidiary of Solaris Energy, Inc.) to
+Jail Renewable Energy, LLC (a wholly owned subsidiary of Solaris Energy, Inc.) to finance, design,

 c) Approve and authorize the Chair to execute the Solar Services Agreement which includes a

-wholly owned subsidiary of Solaris Energy, Inc.) to finance, design, construct, and maintain
+owned subsidiary of Solaris Energy, Inc.) to finance, design, construct, and maintain solar

-solar photovoltaic systems for the Foster Road Campus, located at 812 W. Foster Road Santa
+photovoltaic systems for the Foster Road Campus, located at 812 W. Foster Road Santa Maria,

 d) Approve and authorize the Chair to execute a Lease Agreement with SBC Northern Jail

-allowing them access over the Northern Branch Jail solar site to install and site solar
+them access over the Northern Branch Jail solar site to install and site solar equipment in

-the California Environmental Quality Act (CEQA) pursuant to California Public Resources
+California Environmental Quality Act (CEQA) pursuant to California Public Resources Code

-Code Section 21080.35 (installing solar systems on existing roofs and existing parking lots),
+Section 21080.35 (installing solar systems on existing roofs and existing parking lots), and it is

-and it is further categorically exempt from the provisions of CEQA per sections 15301 (minor
+further categorically exempt from the provisions of CEQA per sections 15301 (minor alterations to

 BOARD OF SUPERVISORS